baiwi21/Writing-Portfolio/task-manager/api.md

 ## Overview

-This API allows developers to interact with the Task Manager system.
+The Task Manager API allows developers to interact with the task management system programmatically.

+It supports creating, retrieving, updating, and deleting tasks.

 ---